Maxamet Steel Review

 If you are on the lookout for a supremely high-quality knife, the micro-meld Maxamet steel is right up your alley.
-Depending on your preference and usage, it has extreme edge retention and excellent wear resistance capability, but it is low on corrosion resistance.
+Depending on your preference and usage, it has extreme edge retention and excellent wear resistance capability but is low on corrosion resistance.

 Also in a similar price range, this steel is more luxurious.
 If you’re an EDC user and you want a knife for tactical usage such as opening boxes or canes or whatever your bare hands can’t handle, Maxamet will be the right choice for you without any doubts.